My fun hobby of hiking transitioned to a full blown obsession when I started the 100 Mountain Challenge hosted by the Black Yak Alpine Club (BAC).

 2. Sense of Purpose

 While this might seem a little cheesy, this challenge has been emotionally and spiritually very rewarding.
 It took my fun hobby and gave me a sense of purpose behind it.
-While hiking is fun and good for your health, when faced with a million adult things i could be doing, it could be seen as a waste of time.
-Instead, the challenge gave me a purpose with goals outside of work/school life.

 3. Getting to Know Korea and its Regions